 Where can I buy a cheap tufting gun?

 There are some inexpensive tufting guns on Amazon and other retailers, but I wouldn’t recommend them.
 They tend to break down frequently.
 A better bet is to ask around local craft groups (or online communities) to pick up a second-hand tufting machine.
+You can also save 15% with the code TINY at Tuft the World, which really helps take the sting off.

 How do I change the speed of my tufting gun?